BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

    default-server     inter 1s fall 1 rise 10 observe layer7
 ```

-From there, if a USP origin throttles on its network bandwidth or if there is a degradation of service, haproxy will immediately redispatch the request to another server.
+Now, if a USP origin throttles on its network bandwidth or if there is a degradation of service, haproxy will immediately redispatch the request to another server.

-We have in the works the addition of an `agent-check`, so that the weight of the servers in HAProxy can be directly defined by an USP origin, if it detects that its bandwidth is throttled.
+We are working on adding an `agent-check`, so that the weight of the servers in HAProxy can be directly defined by an USP origin, if it detects that its bandwidth is throttled.

 ### Adjust the hash balance factor so that the scaling is triggered correctly <a name="AdjustHashBalanceFactor"></a>

 Our scaling depends on the average server utilization in an AutoScalingGroup.
 If a few servers are overloaded but the majority is not doing anything, <ins>we don't scale</ins>.

-But all content is not equally popular on our platforms.
+But all contents on our platforms are not equally popular.
 This affects Consistent Hashing which would result in few servers receiving way more traffic than others.
 Few servers would be overloaded and the majority would not do much.

 ![Graph showing few overloaded servers, using classic consistent hashing](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/consistent-hashing-inegality-legends.png)
 <center><i>Graph showing few overloaded servers, using classic consistent hashing</i></center>

 We want to benefit from Consistent Hashing while being able to scale on average consumption.
-This is what the Consistent Hashing with Bounded Loads allows: to benefit from the Consistent Hashing while balancing the load.
+This is what Consistent Hashing with Bounded Loads allows: to benefit from Consistent Hashing, while balancing load.

 The Bounded Loads are controlled by the `hash-balance-factor` option in HAProxy.
 [Given to the doc](http://cbonte.github.io/haproxy-dconv/2.3/snapshot/configuration.html#hash-balance-factor):